 Rampant antibiotic use in industrial agriculture, environmental destruction, and off-the-scale animal abuse–welcome to our “food” supply!
 “Mysterious poop foam causes explosions on hog farms,” from Mother Jones.
 More from this author: “Hogwash: “Big Ag’s Ban on Caging Pregnant Pigs Is Just For Show,” here.
 The agony of gestation crates: It’s going to be very hard “to wean the meat industry from even its most vicious practices.”

 From Predator Defense: This is an image of one of the five billboards we’re having installed on highways approaching the entrances to Yellowstone National Park, starting in June.
 They will greet tourists visiting the park via Montana, Wyoming and Idaho and are designed to get them to wake up to the desperate plight of wolves in America.
-Please donate to help to sustain this campaign.

 Dog saves woman, woman saves dog, a story about loyalty between friends… here.
 Includes video of Cain, the pit bull who’s now called a hero.